christensenacademy/christensen-academy/modules/beginning-java/textpages/method-basics.md

 Alas!
 Although this process makes sense, it doesn't it doesn't mesh with our experience of how Java programs work!
 Consider the `System.out.println();` statement. `println()` is clearly a method, but we clearly don't need to instantiate an object (i.e., make a new object) to use it; we just use the strange `System.out` thingy before calling the `println()` method.
 Further consider `Math.random()`, which returns (i.e., gives you) a double between 0 and 1.
 Again, somehow we were able to call a method--in this case, `random()`--without creating a new instance of the Math class!?!

-The explanation for this seeming craziness has to do with the idea of static methods--and static instance variables too.
+The explanation for this seeming craziness has to do with the idea of static methods.
 In the case of `Math.random()`, the `random()` method is "static," which allows it to be called striaght from the class: `Math.random()`.
 If `random()` were not a static method, you would have to do something like this:

 ```java
 Math myMath = new Math();
 double myRandomNumber = myMath.random();
 ```

-This would be a pain, so instead, `random()` was defined to be a static method in the `Math` class, so that we can more simply type the following:
+This would be a pain, so instead `random()` was defined to be a static method in the `Math` class, so that we can more simply type the following:

 ```java
 double myRandomNumber = Math.random();
 ```

-####Complete Static vs. Non-Static Example
+###Complete Static vs. Non-Static Example

 #####Dog.java
 ```java